camilaballenghien/Camila-Ballenghien-portfolio/README.md

 - Line Chart
 - Scatter Plot

-I also produced a heatmap demonstrating areas with earthquakes that have the highest magnitudes as shown below:
+I also produced a geographical heatmap demonstrating areas with earthquakes that have the highest magnitudes as shown below:

 ![](https://github.com/camilaballenghien/Assignment_wk3/blob/main/Heatmap.png)